jcmunav63/hello-react-front-end-2/README.md

 **Did you create this project from scratch?**

-  - It is a simple Ruby on Rails project on the backend with connection to React.js on the frontend.
-It uses two separate repos, this one for the back-end (Ruby on Rails), and another repor for the front-end (React & Redux).
+  - It is a simple Ruby on Rails project on the front-end with connection to a Ruby on Rails app on the back-end.
+This project uses two separate repos, this one is for the front-end (React & Redux), and the other repo is for the back-end (Ruby on Rails).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>